siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

   Pseudopotential ONCVPSPv0.4 (norm-conserving) of Pseudo Dojo in psml format, scalar relativistic, PBE and with *standard* accuracy.
-  Download available from the PseudoDojo web site.
+  Download available from the `PseudoDojo`_ web site.
   Basis set apply globally, with size DZP and energy-shift of 50 meV.
 Meshcutoff is 200 Ry, electronic temp 25 meV, and a kpoint mesh with distance 0.1 are implemented.
-  Concerning the trashold for convergence, we implement 1.e-4 tolerance for the density matrix, 0.04 ev/ang for forces and 0.1 GPa for stress. his choice of parameters (plus some atom heuristics - see below) have been tested on crystal elements up to the element Rn and compared with the reference equation of state of the `DeltaTest`_ project, resulting in an average value of delta of 6.8 meV.
+  Concerning the trashold for convergence, we implement 1.e-4 tolerance for the density matrix, 0.04 ev/ang for forces and 0.1 GPa for stress.
+  This choice of parameters (plus some atom heuristics - see below) have been tested on crystal elements up to the element Rn and compared with the reference equation of state of the `DeltaTest`_ project, resulting on an average delta value of 6.9 meV.
+  The parameters of this protocol for noble gasses do not result in an a minimum of the equation of state.
+  Because Van der Waals forces are not included in the calculation, the result is not surprising.
+  We warn users to use with care this protocol for noble gasses.

+..
 Maximum delta is 28 meV for "Ne" and "Ar".

 ..
 Download at https://icmab.es/leem/SIESTA_MATERIAL/tmp_PseudoDojo/nc-sr-04_pbe_standard-psf.tgz.
   Basis set apply globally, with size DZ and energy-shift of 100 meV.
 Meshcutoff is 100 Ry, electronic temp 25 meV, and a kpoint mesh with distance 0.2 are implemented.